Skip to content

 Smart Security Systems in Diplomatic Buildings

-• Biometric Access Control: Facial recognition, fingerprint scanning, and iris identification to secure restricted zones.
+• Biometric Access Control: Facial and iris recognition for secure entry.

 The Role of Technology in Architectural Design